Arrow Leadership Ministries

 Acadia Divinity College utilizes the resources of CASC in the training and preparation of chaplains.

-Acadia Divinity College partners with CBM through the utilization of some CBM staff as adjunct instructors, sharing staff members in overseas settings, sharing in the Praxis short-term mission program for students, and in a variety of other ways.
+Acadia Divinity College partners with CBM, utilizing some CBM staff as adjunct instructors, sharing staff members in overseas settings as well as sharing in the Praxis short-term mission program for students, and in a variety of other ways.

 Canadian Baptists Of Atlantic Canada (CBAC)

 As the official seminary of the CBAC, Acadia Divinity College cooperates with the Convention in various ways, including the sharing of some staff, partnering in events and training for youth, youth leaders and others, and in resourcing the churches of the Convention.

 Acadia Divinity College is a certified member of CCCC.

 Acadia Divinity College is a member of CHEC.

 This unique partnership gives Crandall University students the opportunity to enroll in the Bachelor of Theology degree program with Acadia University (through Acadia Divinity College), concurrent with their Crandall degree program.
 Students take specialized courses that focus on personal discipleship, Christian service in the church and community, as well as courses in Biblical studies and theology.
 Practical elements in the program provide students with the opportunity to serve and lead locally and internationally.

 For more information, visit Crandall-Acadia Bachelor of Theology Partnership.